Efon: History

 Before Nigeria gained independence, the local government that is today known as Efon Local Government saw a number of transformations.
 This is demonstrated by the fact that Efon Alaaye served as the administrative center for the previous Ekiti West District Council, which was established in 1955.
 After 18 years, the District headquarters was shifted to Ijero, Ekiti, in 1973 for what could only be described as administrative convenience.

 Ekiti West Local Government was established in 1976 as a follow-up to the establishment of Local Governments, with its administrative center in Aramoko, Ekiti.
 The Local Government was the home of Efon Alaaye.
 When Efon Alaaye received Efon Native Authority in 1981 as a result of its search for a local government, history was once more made.

 On December 4, 1996, a reprieve finally materialized when Efon Local Government was established, its headquarters being located in Efon Alaaye.
 The Local Government has borders with Osun State's Ijebu-Ijesa in the west, Erio Ekiti in the east, Esa-Oke in the north, and Ogotun Ekiti in the south.

 Geography

-The Efon local government area has a total size of 232 square kilometers, and its terrain is made up of a number of hills of various heights.
-According to estimates, the LGA's average temperature is 29 degrees Celsius, and its average humidity is 60 percent.
+The Efon local government area has a total size of 232 square kilometres or 90 square miles, and its terrain is made up of a number of hills of various heights.
+According to estimates, the LGA's average temperature is 29 degrees Celsius or 84 degrees Fahrenheit, and its average humidity is 60 percent.

+Climate

+The average annual temperature ranges from 63 to 89 F, with lows and highs of 57 F and 94 F, respectively.